azeric/Network-Status-Page/README.md

 - Moved user credentials to a config.ini you can place outside of your web root.
 Just make sure it is correctly included in the relevant functions that require it
 - Amended IP Addresses to reflect my LAN

-You will need php 5.5.4 and I'm running it on Apache

 Network Status Page - 0.2.7
 ===================